perfana/test-events-loadrunner-cloud/README.md

 ## messages
 This is a `readyForStartParticipant`, so only when this event plugin sends a `Go!` message on the `eventMessageBus` the event scheduler can progress to the `startTest` event.
-When the LoadRunner Cloud test reaches the `RUNNNING` state, the `Go!` message is sent.
+When the LoadRunner Cloud test reaches the `RUNNING` state, the `Go!` message is sent.

 ## properties for LoadRunner Cloud:
 * `loadRunnerUser` the user